entropy-cloud/nop-entropy/README.en.md

 **Nop is nOt Programming (non-programming) **

-Nop Platform 2.0 is a new generation of low-code platform based on the theory of reversible computation.
-It is committed to overcoming the dilemma that low-code platform can not get rid of the exhaustive method, transcending the component technology from the theoretical level, and effectively solving the problem of coarse-grained software reuse.

-The Nop Platform 2.0 is a new generation of low code (lowcode) built from scratch based on the principle of reversible computing.
-Platform, it is committed to overcome the low-code platform can not get rid of the plight of the exhaustive method, from the theoretical level beyond the component technology, effectively solve the problem of coarse-grained software reuse.
+Nop Platform 2.0 is a next-generation low-code development platform built from scratch based on the principles of reversible computation, adopting a language-oriented programming paradigm.
+It includes a suite of fully designed engines such as a GraphQL engine, ORM engine, workflow engine, reporting engine, rule engine, and batch processing engine, all developed from scratch based on new principles.
+It automatically generates GraphQL/REST/gRPC services according to Excel data models, allowing for customized development without modifying the source code of the basic product.
+It supports native compilation with GraalVM, and is free for commercial use by small and medium-sized enterprises.

 -nop-entropy is the back-end part of the Nop platform.
 It is implemented in Java language, does not rely on third-party frameworks, and can be integrated with Quarkus, Spring or Solon frameworks.

 -nop-entropy support for GraalVM technology, with the help of [Quarkus](https://quarkus.io/) or [SpringNative](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) The framework is compiled into a native executable program, no JDK installation is required at runtime, and the startup speed is increased by dozens of times.

 -**nop-entropy is designed to be a simple and easy-to-use domain language workbench (Domain Language Workbench)** .
 By adding simple metadata definitions, you can automatically get the corresponding parsers, validators, IDE plug-ins, debugging tools, etc., and automatically add module decomposition, differential customization, meta-programming and other common language features for DSL domain languages.
 At this point, it is similar to Jetbrains company's [MPS product](https://www.jetbrains.com/mps/)
   It's just that its design principles and technical implementation paths are essentially different from MPS.

 -The nop-entropy adopts a cloud-native design with built-in distributed transaction and multi-tenant support.
 It can run on a stand-alone machine or as a distributed cluster.
 It can provide online API services or automatically package online services for a single business object as batch tasks for batch files.
 For most business application scenarios, the corresponding model support is provided, and the main functions can be completed with a small amount of configuration, greatly reducing the need for manual coding.

 -The nop-entropy can be used as a low-code platform supporting incremental development during the development period, automatically generating various codes and related documents, and can be used as a low-code platform during the runtime period *
   * Support technology for end-user codeless platform **, allowing customers to adjust business module functions online and iterate products in a WYSIWYG manner.

 At present, the open source part mainly includes the implementation of XLang language, as well as ORM, dependency injection container (IoC), distributed configuration (Config), GraphQLEngine, report engine (Report.
 Engine), task scheduling engine (Job Scheduler), batch Prcessing engine (Batch Engine), rule engine (Rule Engine) and other basic frameworks, Follow-up planning includes workflow engine (Workflow Engine), business intelligence (BI), flow processing engine and other common parts of business development.

 > The code of Nop Platform 2.0 is refactored by Entropy Platform 1.0
 > recently, the integration of the domestic framework solon has been increased. see [nop-solon](https://gitee.com/canonical-entropy/nop-extensions/tree/master/nop-solon). the size of the packaged jar package is more than 10 m lower than that of Spring and Quarkus.

 Development Progress: